Our services in Oldham

 Independent Care Act advocates support people to understand their rights under the Care Act and to be fully involved in decisions about any care and support they need.
 This includes local authority assessments, care reviews, care and support planning and safeguarding processes.

-This service is for people in Oldham who are aged 18+ and have learning disabilities or autism.
+This service is for people in Oldham who are aged 18+ and are autistic or have learning disabilities.
 It can help with issues including accommodation, complaints, care and support, accessing learning and volunteering opportunities, and parents who are involved with children’s services.
 The service is provided by OPAL, but you can refer to their service via VoiceAbility.